xiaoxiae/videos/09-bathroom-tiles/SCRIPT.md

 **[e38]:** As for time complexity, there can be at most $n/2$ pairs of parentheses and we need at most one row for each, so this solution runs in time $O(n)$.

 **[e39]:** Interestingly, this is not the fastest way this problem can be solved.
-There is an arguably more beautiful solution that only requires time $O(\log n)$, which I'm not going to show in this video but would instead love you, the viewer, to think about on your own.
+There is an arguably more beautiful optimal solution that only requires time $O(\log n)$, which I'm not going to show in this video but would instead love you, the viewer, to think about on your own.

 **[e310]:** I will leave a link to solution to this problem and many more in the description, if you're interested in solving some of them.